chargebyte/chargebyte-docs/docs/source/hardware.rst

 The test pin and K2 feedback pins are not used in this example.
 The IMD test is triggered via RS-485 interface of the device, not shown here for simplicity.
-The IMD K1 relais configuration must match the electrical wiring scheme.
+The IMD K1 relay configuration must match the electrical wiring scheme.

+K1 and K2 signals have internal pull-down resistors and accept 3.3 V or 5 V signals.